Ukraine's Zelenskyy calls on Putin to meet as tensions soar

 There was no immediate response from the Kremlin.

-Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilization on Saturday while Western leaders made increasingly dire warnings that a Russian invasion of its neighbour appeared imminent.
+Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilisation on Saturday while Western leaders made increasingly dire warnings that a Russian invasion of its neighbour appeared imminent.

-In new signs of fear that a war could start within days, Germany and Austria told their citizens to leave Ukraine.
+In new signs of fears that a war could start within days, Germany and Austria told their citizens to leave Ukraine.

 German air carrier Lufthansa cancelled flights to the capital, Kyiv, and to Odessa, a Black Sea port that could be a key target in an invasion.